skupperproject/skewer/README.md

 commands:
   {command}
-    generate            Generate README.md from the data in skewer.yaml render              Render README.html from the data in skewer.yaml clean               Clean up the source tree
+    generate            Generate README.md from the data in skewer.yaml render              Render README.html from README.md
+    clean               Clean up the source tree
     run                 Run the example steps
-    demo                Run the example steps and pause for a demo before cleaning up test                Test README generation and run the steps update-skewer       Update the embedded Skewer repo and GitHub workflow
+    demo                Run the example steps and pause for a demo before cleaning up test                Test README generation and run the steps on Minikube update-skewer       Update the embedded Skewer repo and GitHub workflow
 ~~~